davidpallmann/hashnode-backups/cl11fq5nt011xlgnvgzo25xc1.md

     ![04-test-api-03.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1647811310005/1IzQmk4ZJ.png)

-## Step 5: Create API Gateway PUT method
+## Step 5: Create API Gateway GET method

 In this step, well extend the API by adding a GET method for the / path.
 This method will call the MenuGet Lambda function to retrieve the stored menu from our S3 menu.json object.